artefactual/archivematica-docs/user-manual/troubleshooting/faq.rst

    Archivist's Toolkit and ArchivesSpace, for example.
 Other integrations are possible; see the next question below.

-#.
-I need to user Archivematica in conjunction with another system (for access,
+#. **I need to user Archivematica in conjunction with another system (for access,
    storage, etc).
-How can I integrate the two systems?
+How can I integrate the two systems?**

    The list of systems and tools that Archivematica is integrated with grows with almost every release.
 If you are interested in having Archivematica integrate with a system which is not currently on our `Roadmap <https://www.archivematica.org/wiki/Development_roadmap:_Archivematica>`_, here are a few ideas:

   * Post to the `user forum <https://groups.gtoogle.com/forum/#!forum/archivematica>`_      and ask community members if they have any experience creating a workflow between Archivematica and the other system.

   * If you have software development skills, consider writing to code required to integrate the two systems.
 If practical, we would gladly accept the code into the Archivematica code base via a `pull request <https://www.archivematica.org/wiki/Contribute_code>`_.

   * Contract Artefactual Systems to `write the code <http://www.artefactual.com/services/development/>`_.
 We will work with you to identify requirements and include the new integration code in the next software release, for the entire community's benefit.

-#.
-I'm having a problem with installation/Why is Archivematica difficult to
+7. **I'm having a problem with installation/Why is Archivematica difficult to install?**

-   install?
+   Archivematica is a complex piece of software with many dependencies, all of which are open-source.
+Because of its complex, open-source nature, it is not feasible to create a click-through executible file for installation.

    If you encounter errors during :ref:`installation <installation>` you are welcome to post your errors to our